 How long has surrogacy been around?

-Traditional surrogacy has been reported for hundreds of years, even back to biblical times (the surrogacy story of Sarah and Abraham is an article for another day!).
-Traditional surrogacy refers to a situation where the person carrying the baby is also biologically related to the baby because their egg was used with someone else’s sperm.
+Traditional surrogacy has been reported for hundreds of years, even back to biblical times.
+Traditional surrogacy refers to when the person carrying the baby is also biologically related to the baby because their egg was used with someone else's sperm.
+Traditional surrogacy differs from gestational surrogacy, where the person carrying the baby is not biologically related to the baby at all.

 The development of gestational surrogacy